matthewphamilton/r4dev/content/en/docs/Framework/Develop models/Distribution.md

 - Documentation
 weight: 66
 description: >
-  The ready4 framework supports tools to streamline the testing, description and distribution of computational model modules.
-This brief article outlines the key elements that help make this possible.
+  ready4 supports tools to streamline the testing, description and distribution of computational model modules.
 ---

 {{% pageinfo %}}